Your Money: Act now to nab a free spring-break trip

 A: It hurts your credit score less than you think to sign up for a card and then cancel it.
 (NOTE: make sure cancelling doesn't delete your points)

-There's also a 5/24 rule at some banks, which means that if you've signed up for give cards in the last 24 months, it's an automatic decline.
+There's also a 5/24 rule at some banks, which means that if you've signed up for five cards in the last 24 months, it's an automatic decline.

 You can also sometimes transfer a card to a lesser version that would not have an annual fee.
 I just did this myself.